Is the Personal Protective Equipment Recommended on the SDS Enough?

 There are many circumstances when the SDS-recommended PPE will differ from what is needed for your workplace.
 For example, the SDS may list coveralls as a requirement.
 If you work in the manufacturing industry, regular coveralls may be sufficient for your workplace; but if you work in Oil and Gas, Fire Resistant coveralls are required to step onto a worksite.

 Your workplace may also have simultaneous operations where there may be a risk of exposure to other chemical hazards not directly related to the task.
 For example, possible accidental exposure to a process gas leak.
-In this case, you will want to add a personal monitor to the PPE requirements.
+In this case, you will want to add a personal monitor to the PPE requirements to keep workers protected.

-If the task involves work in a confined space, you will need to increase respiratory protection to supplied air.
+If the task involves work in a confined workspace, you will need to increase respiratory protection to supplied air.

 These examples should illustrate why it is important to consider the task and workplace, as well as the PPE listed on the SDS.
 Interpretation of the recommendations based on a hazard assessment for your workplace is a chemical safety best practice.